 - Azores – Negative test required

 Wish you were here?
 It's a green light for Italy this autumn

 Can I travel to exempt countries from anywhere in the UK?

 In a word, no. It’s important to remember that the above list applies to travel to and from England only and that the devolved nations have their own regulations surrounding international travel.
 Our advice?
 Always check before heading for the airport.

 For the time being, yes.
-The countries listed above are those where there are no quarantine and mandatory testing restrictions in place, and currently have no FCO advice against non-essential travel.
+At least for immediate departures.
+The countries listed above are those where there are currently no FCDO advice against non-essential travel in place.
 This means that travel is, for all intents and purposes, unrestricted and you’ll be eligible for that all-important travel insurance, should you choose to visit.

-You still need to take a Covid-19 test to enter Iceland
+You'll need to take a Covid-19 test to enter the Seychelles

 Naturally, with the pandemic not yet over, each country has its own rules and regulations surrounding visitors and residents, designed to minimise the infection rate.
 To help you plan, we’ve put together some useful links for some of our most popular destinations where we expect to see the most short-term holiday interest.

 - Travel information for Sweden

 - Airline updates